From quantum geometry to non-linear optics and gerbes: Recent advances in topological band theory: Acknowledgments

 \section{Acknowledgments}

 A version of this text has previously appeared as a \emph{Scientific Perspective} in the newsletter of the Swiss MaNEP (Materials with Novel Electronic Properties) network~\cite{Bzdusek:2025}.
 I would like to thank Frédéric Mila for inviting me to contribute to MaNEP with a short perspective on recent progress in topological band theory.
-I am further grateful to Aris Alexandradinata, Titus Neupert, Robert-Jan Slager, and Bohm-Jung Yang for their valuable comments on an early version of this Perspective and to Giandomenico Palumbo for his insightful comments on the recent studies of bundle gerbes in band structures.
+I am further grateful to Aris Alexandradinata, Titus Neupert, Robert-Jan Slager, and Bohm-Jung Yang for their valuable comments on an early version of this Perspective, to Niclas Heinsdorf for his exposition on gerbes in the context of matrix-product states, and to Giandomenico Palumbo for his insightful comments on the recent studies of bundle gerbes in band structures.
 Finally, I would like to express my special gratitude to Wojciech Jankowski for his critical reading and extensive feedback on the entire text.
 This work was supported by Starting Grant No.~211310 from the Swiss National Science Foundation.